 Allele-specific SNV detection is performed on the pooled datasets, as mentioned above.
 Here, a beta-binomial p-value is derived based on the VGAM R package as described in the previous section.
 Similarly for computational efficiency, if n ≥ 1000, we set it to a maximum of 1000, but retain the allelic ratio at the SNV.
 To correct for multiple hypothesis testing, FDR is calculated.
 Since statistical inference of allele-specificity of a locus is dependent on the number of reads of the ChIP-seq or RNA-seq dataset, this is performed using an explicit computational simulation.16 Briefly, for each iteration of the simulation, a mapped read is randomly assigned to either allele at each heterozygous SNV and performs a beta-binomial test using the estimated ρ.
 At a given p-value threshold, the FDR can be computed as the ratio of the number of false positives (from the simulation) and the number of observed empirical positives.
 An FDR cutoff of 10% is used for ChIP-seq data and 5% for RNA-seq data, since the latter is typically of deeper coverage.
 Furthermore, we allow only significant allele-specific SNVs to have a minimum of 6 reads.

 For ChIP-seq data, allele-specific SNVs have to be also within peaks.
-Peak regions are determined by first performing PeakSeq58 for each of the personal haploid genome.for each of the personal haploid genome.
+Peak regions are determined by first performing PeakSeq60 for each of the personal haploid genome.
 Only a single read per strand per position is kept and duplicates removed.
 The fragment length is set to 200 bps.
 Peak calling is performed with default parameters and the final peak set for each transcription factor is identified at a false discovery rate of 5%.
 Finally, the coordinates of the peaks (based on the respective personal haploid genomes) are mapped to the reference genome and then finally being merged between the haploid genomes.

 Allele-specific detection for all TFs and gene expression of 382 individuals took about 600 days in CPU time (1.6 years), but the pipeline is highly parallelizable, thereby streamlining the process.